Plan II Public Health Program

-- Dec. deadline: Complete the Application to UTSPH
+- Complete the online Application to UTSPH

 NOTE: To apply to the Graduate Certificate in Public Health at UTSPH, students must have 90 UT Austin credit hours, submit: $60 application fee, a UT Austin transcript, and a letter of recommendation, no GRE is required

-Spring of Junior Year: take the required TC 357 Junior Seminar and start Graduate Certificate coursework (recommended two classes each semester)
+Spring of Junior Year: take the required TC 357 Junior Seminar and start Graduate Certificate coursework

 TC 357 Plan II Junior Seminar:

 Professors: Stanley Joel Reiser & Alfred McAlister

 General Description: Maintaining health and treating illness have been transcendent matters for individuals and societies throughout history, spawning the creation of social institutions, policies, and professions to meet these significant needs.

 This seminar explores, from historical to contemporary times, leading intellectual concepts, issues and events of this development.
 It aims to provide a fundamental understanding of how health care is given and works, and what are its consequences.
 To accomplish these goals the course content is as follows:

 Week 7: The Affordable Care Act: How It Will Change Healthcare

 Week 8: Smoking and Health: Confronting Habit, Commerce and Mortality